 I created them from some ribbon I found that had a burlap look, but unlike actual burlap that sheds fibers and unravels super easy, this ribbon had finished edges.

 All I needed was to use a needle and thread to create a pinched end and stitched on a little ring to grab the hook:

-Here is the door now, during the day with the curtains held open:
+Now the little window on the door lets light and a view in during the day with the curtains held open.